-All of our clinics are located in local schools so students miss as little time as possible while meeting their medical and mental health needs.
+In 1985, a group of Galveston physicians opened a clinic to address the health needs of island teens.
+From that beginning, the program has grown and expanded to five school-based clinics.
+Since clinics are located in local schools, students miss as little time as possible while meeting their medical and mental health needs.

-Teen Health Center employs highly qualified providers who are trained in effective, evidence-based practices.
+Teen Health Center employs highly-qualified providers who are trained in effective, evidence-based practices.

 Our staff includes:

 Teen Health operates clinics in the following Galveston schools: Ball High, Austin Middle, Central Middle, Collegiate Academy.
 Another clinic at the Moody Early Childhood Center is for the benefit of MECC students and their families and is not open to the community.
 Click here for more clinic location information.

 Thanks to the generosity of our partners and consistent with our mission to remove all barriers to access, services are provided free of charge.
 The Teen Health Center, Inc. does not accept insurance, Medicaid, or payment of any kind.*

 The Teen Health Center, Inc. Board of Directors is made up of community leaders who are dedicated to ensuring the organization's long-term viability.
 Their role is to adopt sound, ethical, and legal governance and financial management policies, as well as to make sure the Teen Health Center, Inc. has adequate resources to advance its mission.